Detroit mayor touts concessions; pressure builds

 But Snyder has left the decision on an emergency manager to Dillon, who has not given public comment on the issue in several weeks.

-The city council's deeper cost-cutting plan includes a proposal to shut down all of Detroit's recreation centers, levy a new $300 garbage fee, suspend EMS services, and close the health department.
-The city council expects some of these actions would be included in a consent-agreement if one is created.
+The City council's deeper cost-cutting plan includes a proposal to shut down all of Detroit's recreation centers, levy a new $300 garbage fee, suspend EMS services, and close the health department.
+City council expects some of these actions would be included in a consent-agreement if one is created.

 Even without these additional cuts, the city's services are deteriorating.